August 16, 2023

 Retiring employees can also claim a tax-free lump sum of up to 1.5 times their final salary if they meet certain conditions relating to their years of service.

-Follow these four steps to make an AVC:
+Here are the steps your employees can take to make an AVC:

-To be eligible, you must ensure your expected extra contribution amount falls within the tax contribution limit (€115,000 per year as of April 2024).
+To be eligible, your employee must ensure their expected extra contribution amount falls within the tax contribution limit (€115,000 per year as of January 2025).

-• Asking a financial advisor to do the calculation for you.
+Asking a financial advisor to do the calculation for them.

-Employees must obtain and fill out an Additional Voluntary Contributions application form from their financial advisor or pension provider to make AVC payments.
+To make AVC payments, your employees must complete an Additional Voluntary Contributions application form from their financial advisor or pension provider.

-Employees who wish to make a lump sum payment can either:
+If your employees wish to make a lump sum payment, they can either:

-• Write a cheque for the amount payable to their plan provider.
+Write a cheque for the amount payable to their plan provider, or

-Once the pension provider receives the employee’s payment and completed application form, they will send the employee a tax certificate within ten working days.
+Once the pension provider receives your employee’s payment and completed application form, they will send them a tax certificate within ten working days.

 PAYE (Pay As You Earn) employees can fill out their details:

-Revenue will then modify the employee's tax credits, and the employees will receive their income tax relief within a few weeks.
+Revenue will then modify your employee's tax credits, and they will receive their income tax relief within a few weeks.

-Close to retirement but haven’t made any AVCs?
-Consider making a “last-minute AVC'' before you retire.
-You can get tax benefits and withdraw the invested sum after retirement without paying any taxes.
-It can also help boost your retirement income and maximise the tax-free lump sum you receive on retirement.
+Are your employees close to retirement but haven’t made any AVCs?
+Ask them to consider making a “last-minute AVC'' before they retire.
+Your employees can get tax benefits and withdraw the invested sum after retirement without paying any taxes.
+It can also help them boost their retirement income and maximise the tax-free lump sum they receive on retirement.

-Several retirement options are available for employees to claim their AVCs.
+Several retirement options are available for your employees to claim their AVCs.

 These include: